"My stomach has been hurting after everything I eat. I'm at a place where everything feels potentially harmful. What should I do?"

 My condolences.
 I've been there, and it's rough.
 The good news is that I've recovered and that you can too.

 For three years I suffered terribly after every meal.
 What changed?
 I started to learn the specific causes of the problems.
-It seemed like everything was causing me pain, but most of my meals involved ten or more ingredients.
+It seemed like everything was causing me pain.
+However, most of my meals involved ten or more ingredients.
 If I ate ravioli and got acid reflux, burning sensations in my stomach, etc, what caused the pain?
 The cheese?
 The sauce?
 The seasonings?
 The pasta?

 You don't need to suffer any more.
-Stick with me through this page and you'll have a lot of useful information under you belt and many practical solutions.
+Stick with me through this page and you'll have the information you need to heal and feel good again.

 Digestion: How to eat to lessen the load on your digestive system.